cubantonystark/_synth_nerf_dataset_creator/README.md

 # Synthetic NeRF dataset creation tool

  This tool was created to leverage the power of [AI葵 (kwea123)](https://github.com/kwea123)'s Lightning fast [NeRF](https://github.com/kwea123/ngp_pl).
 It uses the colmap2nerf script from [NVIDIA's Instant NeRF](https://github.com/NVlabs/instant-ngp) implementation and [COLMAP](https://colmap.github.io/index.html) to produce a Synthetic NeRF dataset formated like the those in [Facebook Research NSVF Synthetic NeRF datasets](https://github.com/facebookresearch/NSVF#dataset).<br><br>
- Feel free to use and enhance.
+ Feel free to use, enhance and contribute.
 I wrote this in a few free hours and some of the code might not be pythonic enough.
 You are more than welcome to contribute to this effort.<br>

 ### Dataset structure<br>
 ```bash